etsy/rules_grafana/README.md

 # `rules_grafana` for Bazel

 Dashboards as code, the [Bazel](https://bazel.build/) way.
+Write Grafana dashboards with Python and build them in into a reusable Docker image.

 Try it out!  `bazel run //example:grafana` to build and load a Docker image, then run it with `docker run --rm -p 3000:3000 bazel/example:grafana`.